k0retux/fuddly/docs/source/data_manip.rst

 ``fuddly`` models data as directed acyclic graphs whose terminal nodes describe the different parts of a data format (refer to :ref:`data-model`).
-In order to enable elaborated manipulations it also creates a specific object to share between all the nodes some common information related to the graph: the :class:`framework.node.Env` object.
+In order to enable elaborated manipulations it also creates a specific object to share between all the nodes some common information related to the graph: the :class:`fuddly.framework.node.Env` object.
 You should note that we create this *environment* object and setup the root node with it.
 Actually it provides all the nodes of the graph with this environment.
 From now on it is possible to access the environment from any node, and ``fuddly`` is now able to deal with this graph.

-.. note:: The method :meth:`framework.node_builder.NodeBuilder.create_graph_from_desc` return a :class:`framework.node.Node` which is the root of the graph.
+.. note:: The method :meth:`fuddly.framework.node_builder.NodeBuilder.create_graph_from_desc` return a :class:`fuddly.framework.node.Node` which is the root of the graph.

-.. note:: When you instantiate a modeled data from a model through :meth:`framework.data_model.DataModel.get_atom` as illustrated in :ref:`fuddly-advanced`, the environment object is created for you.
-Likewise, when you register a data descriptor through :meth:`framework.data_model.DataModel.register` (refer to :ref:`dm:mydf`), no need to worry about the environment.
+.. note:: When you instantiate a modeled data from a model through :meth:`fuddly.framework.data_model.DataModel.get_atom` as illustrated in :ref:`fuddly-advanced`, the environment object is created for you.
+Likewise, when you register a data descriptor through :meth:`fuddly.framework.data_model.DataModel.register` (refer to :ref:`dm:mydf`), no need to worry about the environment.

-.. note:: The :class:`framework.node_builder.NodeBuilder` object which is used to create a graph from a data descriptor is bound to the graph and should not be used for creating another graph.
+.. note:: The :class:`fuddly.framework.node_builder.NodeBuilder` object which is used to create a graph from a data descriptor is bound to the graph and should not be used for creating another graph.
 It contains some information on the created graph such as a dictionary of all its nodes ``mb.node_dico``.